mertcanozluk94/deep_learning/README.md

 ```

 > Place your dataset files in a `data/` folder and update file paths in each notebook to use relative paths like `data/diabetes.csv` for portability.
 CIFAR-10 is downloaded automatically by Keras.

 ---

-## Learning Path

-If you're new to deep learning, follow this order:

-1. **Start with 01** — the basic building blocks.
-Dense layers, activations, training loop.
-2. **Then 02** — extend to images.
-Learn convolutions and the modern CNN toolkit (BatchNorm, Dropout, augmentation).
-3. **Then 03** — your first sequence model.
-Embeddings, padding, RNN intuition.
-4. **Then 04** — apply RNNs to time series.
-Sliding windows, recursive forecasting.
-5. **Finish with 05** — LSTM.
-Build on RNN intuition and tackle a finance problem with feature engineering.

----